secretstartups/handbook/business-technology/data-team/data-catalog/xmau-analysis/index.html.md

   * Tier is derived in [`common_prep.prep_ping_instance`](https://dbt.gitlabdata.com/#!/model/model.gitlab_snowflake.prep_ping_instance).
   * The `edition` value is derived from the plan column in the license table in the CustomersDot database at the time the license was generated ([internal link](https://gitlab.com/gitlab-data/analytics/-/issues/7257#note_464118474)).
-* Paid SaaS namespaces: To identify paid namespaces, we use the plan type associated with the last event available during the measurement period.
+* Paid GitLab.com namespaces: To identify paid namespaces, we use the plan type associated with the last event available during the measurement period.
 This is similar to the self-managed methodology in that we do not look at the plan type _during_ the period, but rather the plan at time of reporting. (`plan_was_paid_at_event_date = TRUE`)